SofarDataAI/cohere-rerank-v3-services/README.md

 ## Setup Environment

 To configure your environment variables for local development and deployment, follow these steps:

+## Deploying from Repository

+You can deploy the stack from the following repository: [AWS VPC Creator](https://github.com/SofarDatas/aws-vpc-creator).
+After deployment, you can use the VPC_ID obtained from there as an input parameter.

 1. Copy the `.env.example` file to a new file named `.env`: